SiegBoss/Java_Password_Generator/README.md

 The project consists of the following files:

-- `password_generator.java` : This is the main file that contains all the code for the password generator.
+- `Password_Generator.java` : This is the main file that contains all the code for the password generator.
-- `password_generator.form`: This file contains the description of the user interface in a format that can be used by the IDE to build the graphical interface.
+- `Password_Generator.form`: This file contains the description of the user interface in a format that can be used by the IDE to build the graphical interface.

 ## Requirements